-The patient/volunteer should keep an over night fast, in the
+The patient/volunteer should keep an over night fast, in the morning empties the bladder and discards the urine.

-- Before breaking the fast, 25g of D-xylose in 250ml water is taken by mouth. - The patient /volunteer should then drink water at one and two hours after drinking the D-xylose solution . - All urine passed during the next five hours is collected.
+- > Before breaking the fast, 25g of D-xylose in 250ml water is taken by mouth. - The patient /volunteer should then drink water at one and two hours after drinking the D-xylose solution .

+All urine passed during the next five hours is collected.